The little girl in me is jumping for joy!

 The Christmas staircase garland itself is simple.
 I couldn’t fathom dealing with the fallout from real evergreens, so I went with a faux garland and a simple string of lights.

-And then I lifted her up to the next level with little strings of stars.
-I used this tutorial to fold the stars and I threaded them on thin sewing thread.
+And then I lifted her up to the next level with little strings of stars and I threaded them on thin sewing thread.

 And that is it.